akzet1n/playerinfo-database/README.md

 ```

 ## IP-API.com
 By default, the plugin is using [IP-API.com](https://ip-api.com) in a free version that can take up to 45 requests in a single minute.
-If the plugin requests more than 45 times in a single minute, the API will begin to throttle down all the requets until the minute has passed.
+If the plugin requests more than 45 times in a single minute, the API will begin to throttle down all the requests until the minute has passed.
 If you have a high number of concurrent players, that can exceed that rate limit, you can pay for a premium version or make your own API.